 Former Sinclair apprentice Richard W Paine was the man charged with the job of cutting the patterns for the recreation of Connery’s original suits.
-He is unquestionably the most qualified person alive to execute the task.
+He was unquestionably the most qualified person alive to execute the task.

 As a schoolboy, Richard worked as many hours as possible for a busy tailor’s shop in the East End of London, learning how to prepare bastes (first fittings) which were often made from canvas or calico to produce a toile which the customer would try on before his actual cloth was cut.